alchemyplatform/rundler/README.md

 ## Status

 Rundler is under active development.
-It is used in Alchemy's cloud to power Alchemy's Account Abstraction APIs account abstraction APIs.
+It is used in Alchemy's cloud to power Alchemy's Account Abstraction APIs.
 However, Rundler is rapidly being upgraded, features are being added, interfaces will have breaking changes, and the ERC-4337 spec is evolving from onchain learnings.

 The documentation is work in progress, and we are working to improve it.
 Please [reach out](#help) with any questions.